LankyCyril/Kahlua/readme.md

 ```

 `require` imports kahlua and returns it as a table, which allows me to use its
-method (`global`) immediately and pass it itself as the first argument via
+method (`global`) immediately and pass it itself as the first argument via a
 colon.

 #### lines